raf-zig/Kittens-Api/README.md

-A project to dive into nested forms.
-This project was completed as part of [The Odin Project](https://www.theodinproject.com/lessons/ruby-on-rails-kittens-api) curriculum.
+It is a project as part of [The Odin Project's Curriculum](https://www.theodinproject.com/lessons/ruby-on-rails-kittens-api).
 This is a fast and intuitive project that has the Rails application configured as an API for creating data... which is just a fancy way of saying that all controller methods will display data instead of HTML.
 Consider this an exercise in quickly creating a pure vanilla RESTful resource.